laylagerami/MAVEN/index.md

 ### Index

-Welcome to the documentation for MAVEN (https://github.com/laylagerami/MAVEN).
+Welcome to the documentation for [MAVEN](https://github.com/laylagerami/MAVEN).

 Please use the navigation side-bar to access installation instructions, tutorials, and FAQs/Troubleshooting.